PeterzGitAcc/PokedexSearchApp/README.md

 This is a simple pokedex search app made using Vue3 , Vue Router and Axios to GET relevant data from https://pokeapi.co/api/v2/*

+Unit tests have also been implemented using JestJS

+## Design Considerations

 ## Project Setup